On A Claire Day by Carla Ventresca and Henry Beckett for September 24, 2016

 2. Smiley tongue

-Smiley Rmom over 7 years ago
+Smiley Rmom about 8 years ago

 I used to own hundreds of books when I homeschooled our sons.
 But after cleaning out my deceased parents’ homes, I decided I needed to downsize whatever I didn’t need, and my kids didn’t want to inherit.
 I rarely buy a book now, just borrow from the library.
 If I do buy a new book because I just can’t wait for the library to add it to their collection, I’ll donate it to a library.
 Not only do I save money, I cut down on the stuff in my house.
 I’m not really into reading ebooks – much prefer reading on paper.
 However, ebooks definitely have their place.
 I’d love if textbooks could all be ebooks (and cheaper).